Valerie Hill Memorial Scholarship

 Child Fund International

 Child Fund International coordinates caring sponsors reaching out to needy children and their families around the world.
-First Church currently sponsors three children.
-We strive to assign each child to a Sunday School class, so they may correspond with one another.
-Our three children are:
+First Church currently sponsors one child.
+We strive to assign a child to a Sunday School class, so they may correspond with one another.

 Visit the Child Fund International website.